scottward/hs-push/editions/27-einstein-on-goals.md

 ## Post Text

 "If you can't explain it simply, you don't understand it well enough."
-—
+— Albert Einstein

 Chances are, the goals in your head are probably more muddled than you realize.

-And your daily tasks probably don’t fully align with your long-term goals.
+And your daily tasks probably don't fully align with your long-term goals.

 How do I know?

-Because you’re a human.
+Because you're a human.

 We generally overestimate how clearly we understand ourselves and our goals.

-That’s why writing out your goals along with a simple explanation for why they are the right goals is so useful.
-It forces you to think more deeply and get clear on what you’re doing and why.
-It's the fastest way to double your clarity on what you’re all about.
+That's why writing out your goals along with a simple explanation for why they are the right goals is so useful.
+It forces you to think more deeply and get clear on what you're doing and why.

+It's the fastest way to double your clarity on what you're all about.

 P.S.
-You might be thinking, 'That could be true for others, but I’m pretty clear.'
-See what I mean? 🙂
+You might be thinking, 'That could be true for others, but I'm pretty clear.'

+See what I mean?

 ## Feedback